GSK, Sanofi and Haleon shares slump on Zantac litigation concerns | Business

 Zantac, originally marketed by a forerunner of GSK, has been sold by several companies since the late 1990s, including Pfizer , Boehringer Ingelheim and Sanofi.
 That "may make third parties liable ahead of any Haleon exposure," the Haleon spokesperson added.

 A Pfizer spokesperson said in an email: "Pfizer, which has not sold a Zantac product in more than 15 years and did so only for a limited period of time, will continue to defend itself vigorously."
-Pfizer shares were down nearly 4% on Thursday afternoon in U.S. trading.
+Pfizer shares closed 3.3% lower at $48.29 on the New York Stock Exchange on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)